GACJ/complib-help/docs/compositions/overview.md

 For more on references and how they relate to collections, see [Collections](../collections/overview.md).

 ## Library Details
-This tab lists some of the method's Complib-specific metadata.
+This tab lists some of the composition's Complib-specific metadata.

 Library
 :   The [library](../concepts.md/#the-libraries) which contains the composition.
 The only two libraries for compositions are `Public` and `Private`.